nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * Returns a new `Command` instance initialized with relevant parameters according to the user input.
 * Returns `InvalidCommand` if an erroneous input is received.

-#### Command component

-**APIs**: `Command.java`, `CommandResult.java`, etc

-* Consists of an abstract class `Command.java` from which all other command classes (subclasses) inherit.
-* Each subclass corresponds to one text command defined in the user guide.
-* Each subclass must implement the abstract `execute` method, which invokes APIs defined in `Entity` classes to perform an operation.
-* Each subclass has an attribute `feedback`, which is a `String` that stores the result of the command execution.

-How the command is executed?

-1. `UI` component takes in user's input, which is then passed to `Parser` component.
-2. `Parser` component processes the user input and create a `Command` object initialized with relevant parameters.
-3. The `Command` object is returned to `Healthier`, in which the `execute` method is invoked.
-4. The `execute` method returns the execution result in `String`, which is displayed by `UI`.

 #### Entity component

 **APIs**: `Goal.java`,`Record.java`,`GoalList.java`, `RecordList.java`, etc